salmanalibanani/salmanalibanani.com/content/post/storing-identity-data-in-postgres-in-asp-net-core-app.md

 tags: ["ASP.NET Core", "PostgreSQL", "Visual Studio"]
 summary: "Use a PostgreSQL database to store ASP.NET Identity data."
 ---
 Visual Studio project templates help developers be more productive by providing project shells with various dependencies in place.
 In this post, our focus is the default Visual Studio 2019 project template for ASP.NET Core.
-We will modify this project to store user identity information in a PostgreSQL database (the default is a SQL Server LocalDB).
+We will modify this project to store user identity information in a PostgreSQL database (the default is a SQL Server LocalDB) running in a container.

 In the following example I am using the project template that uses React at the front end.